To our United Way Suncoast community –

 Hillsborough County Schools

-Grab-and-Go sites providing breakfast and lunch are available to students 18 and younger from 9 a.m. - 12 p.m.
-(M-F) at 147 locations.
+Beginning April 15, Grab-and-Go sites will provide food one day a week only.
+Families can pick up a week's worth of food for students 18 and younger between 9 a.m. and 1 p.m. at 147 locations.
 Parents are encouraged to go to school where their children are enrolled.
-Sites will be available from March 30 - May 3.
-Click here for requirements and more information.
+Click here for more information.

 Manatee County Schools

 Grab-an-Go sites providing lunch and breakfast for the next day are available to students 18 and younger from 11 a.m. - 1 p.m. at school and community sites, and various times at bus sites.
-Sites are available March 30 - April 15.
-Click here for requirements and more information.
+Flyer (english) Flyer (spanish)

 Pinellas County Schools